prog4biol/evop2019/EVOP_Python_2019.md

   four
 ```

-This is next example is using a for loop to iterating over a string.
+This next example is using a `for` loop to iterate over a string.
 Remember a string is a sequence like a list.
 Each character has a position.
 Look back at "Extracting a Substring, or Slicing" in the [Strings](#strings) section to see other ways that strings can be treated like lists.

 Code: